ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 			]
 		}

-7. Order-Shipment relationship json is sent in HTTP POST request to function app _"order-ready-for-consignment"_.

-8. The function app validates if all Shipments legs to fulfill the order from its source and destination are received.
+7. The function validates if all Shipments legs to fulfill the order from its source and destination are received.

-9. If the above function returns "YES", the status of Order is set to READY FOR CONSIGNMENT.
+8. If the above function returns "YES", the status of Order is set to READY FOR CONSIGNMENT.

-8. Updated Order with Shipments array and Order Status is saved in _"Order"_ table storage.
+9. Updated Order with Shipments array and Order Status is saved in _"Order"_ table storage.

-9. Simplified Shipment json is passed in HTTP POST request to Function app _"shipment-order-relationship"_.
+10. Simplified Shipment json is passed in HTTP POST request to Function app _"shipment-order-relationship"_.

 	- A new _Shipment Order Relationship_ is created with Shipment having list of associated Orders.

-	Sample Shipmnet-Order relationship json
+	Sample Shipment-Order relationship json

 		{
 		  "shipmentId": "I.01264",